k-jethwa/agentic-financial-planner/README.md

 # Agentic Public Equity Research Assistant

-> **Research and educational use only — not investment advice.** This
-> project produces structured, source-cited research memos for US-listed
-> common stocks.
-It never executes trades, connects to a brokerage,
-> recommends a position size, states an expected return, or presents
-> output as personalized investment advice.

 A personal, portfolio-grade project: a ticker + a question go in, and a reproducible Markdown/JSON research memo comes out, with every material claim traceable to a specific SEC filing, XBRL fact, price observation, or